Overview of New Jersey Mortgages

 New Jersey Mortgage Taxes

 New Jersey charges transfer taxes on real estate transactions.
 These transfer taxes vary by price and tax status.
-For homes that cost more than $1 million add a surtax of $5 per $500, or 1%.
-Counties can charge up to 0.1% tax.
-In New Jersey, the seller typically pays this tax.
+For homes that cost more than $1 million add a surtax of $6.05 per $500.

 New Jersey homeowners who itemize deductions on their federal income taxes can deduct the mortgage interest that they pay throughout the year from their taxable income.